thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 A threat is anything capable of exploiting a vulnerability.

-When people discuss attackers during threat modelling, they're usually referring to threat actors – the people or systems attempting to compromise your application.
+When people discuss attackers during threat modeling, they're usually referring to threat actors – the people or systems attempting to compromise your application.
 Threat actors may be external, such as cybercriminals, or internal, such as malicious insiders or compromised privileged accounts.

 Ultimately, the goal of a threat actor is to compromise one or more aspects of the CIA Triad: